uoftcprg/pokerkit/docs/source/index.rst

 - Treys represent card as ints, but PokerTools represent them as an instance of Card type (more intuitive)
 - PokerTools have more types of evaluators such as Omaha, Short-Deck, et cetera
 - PokerTools offer range interpretation
-- Seamless integration with PokerTools game logic
+- PokerTools provides seamless integration with PokerTools game logic

 Contributing
 ------------